Biography "Bio" Files

 This Bob Dylan Collection contains approximately 500 cassette tapes gathered by Colbert Cartwright, late of Fort Worth, Texas.
 It principally includes live concert recordings made throughout Dylan’s career, many unique books, and Dylan topic periodicals.

-Our collection of filk (not folk) music -- a genre of music inspired by or based on themes from science fiction -- includes printed anthologies of music, commercial recordings, and several unique cassette recordings.
+Our collection of filk (not folk) music--a genre of music inspired by or based on themes from science fiction--includes printed anthologies of music, commercial recordings, and several unique cassette recordings.
 Styles represented include blues, hymns, ballads, country, and kiddie.
 These songs can be original or parody, and the earliest examples date back to the 1940s.
-To find filk materials, do a subject search in the catalog for "Science fiction -- songs and music."
+To find filk materials, do a subject search in the catalog for "Science fiction -- songs and music" and visit our Filk research guide.

 Historic Sound Equipment